-What follows is a description of an "Web of Things" inspired, do-it-yourself, background radiation monitor.
+What follows is a description of an "Internet of Things" inspired, do-it-yourself, background radiation monitor.
 The implementation below places a high priority on "open source" software and hardware.
-Avoiding proprietary, closed source software allows for much greater flexibility.
+Avoiding proprietary, closed source software and cloud services allows for much greater flexibility.
 This flexibility facilitates ease of deployment and scale-out on a large variety of open source platforms, and a large variety of end user applications.